thealscott/sassquatch/README.md

 `grunt yeti_setup`

 This uses the parameters defined in the SASSquatch config in your Gruntfile to output the base folder and file structure for SASSquatch.
+It also outputs a default-ish Compass config.rb file.
+This will be configurable in future, but for now it is just some quite standard output and you can manually edit/remove it.

 You can define your initial modules and pages, as well as your breakpoints and any additional config or helper files you may want.